giak/cv-generator/README.md

 ### Problem Statement

 Managing and updating CVs in various formats can be challenging and time-consuming.
 Traditional word processors lack standardization and make it difficult to maintain consistent formatting across different versions.
+Additionally, language barriers can limit the reach of your CV in international job markets.

 ### Solution

 CV Generator provides a structured, standardized approach to CV creation using the JSON Resume format ([https://jsonresume.org/schema/](https://jsonresume.org/schema/)), combined with a modern, intuitive interface and real-time preview capabilities.
 The application ensures your CV data is always compliant with the standard, enabling interoperability with other tools in the JSON Resume ecosystem.
+With full multilingual support, you can easily create and manage CVs in different languages to target international employers.

 ## Features